 Ordered to ford the Potomac River, the men of the 7th Infantry began crossing in the early morning hours of 2 July 1861.
 As the 11th Pennsylvanians reached Virginia soil near Williamsport (ahead of their fellow 7th Infantrymen from other regiments), they were sent toward Hoke’s Run where Union intelligence officials had reported the massing of Rebel troops.
 Initially encountering no resistance, Union leaders ordered their men to rest until the remainder of the 7th Infantry reached and rejoined them.

 Known as the Battle of Falling Waters, the engagement was the first Civil War battle in the Shenandoah Valley.
 (A second battle with a different military configuration occurred there in 1863.)
-Also known as the Battle of Hainesville or Hoke’s Run, this first Battle of Falling Waters unfortunately helped to pave the way for the Confederate Army victory at Manassas later that month.
-Historians believe that the unexpected show of resistance by Confederate troops inspired timidity by Union military leaders in future battles.
+Also known as the Battle of Hainesville or Hoke’s Run, this first Battle of Falling Waters helped to pave the way for the Confederate Army victory at Manassas later that month, according to historians who have theorized that the unexpected show of resistance by Confederate troops may have been at the root of the timidity displayed by certain Union Army leaders.

-Hindsight aside, the 11th Pennsylvanians performed admirably at Falling Waters on 2 July, and were heralded for their valor by Pennsylvania Governor Andrew Curtin, who proudly labeled the regiment “the Bloody Eleventh.”
+Those speculations aside, the 11th Pennsylvanians performed admirably at Falling Waters on 2 July, and were heralded for their valor by Pennsylvania Governor Andrew Gregg Curtin, who proudly labeled the regiment “the Bloody Eleventh.”

 Of their service to the nation, F. J. Porter, Assistant Adjutant General wrote that “the conduct of the regiment has merited” the “highest approbation” from their commanding officer, Major-General Patterson: